-Burke, Flournoy, Hutchinson, Nance, Stein, and Stinneford attending AALS Faculty Recruitment Conference
+Burke, Flournoy, Hutchinson, Nance, Stein, and Stinneford attend AALS Faculty Recruitment Conference

-On November 2nd through 4th, Karen Burke, Alyson Flournoy, Darren Hutchinson, Jason Nance, Amy Stein, and John Stinneford are attending the American Association of Law Schools Faculty Recruitment Conference in Washington, D.C.
+On November 2nd through 4th, Karen Burke, Alyson Flournoy, Darren Hutchinson, Jason Nance, Amy Stein, and John Stinneford attended the American Association of Law Schools Faculty Recruitment Conference in Washington, D.C.

 Stinneford attends the LEC Thirty-Third Economics Institute for Law Professors in Arlington, Virginia

 On May 13th through 20th, John Stinneford attended the LEC Thirty-Third Economics Institute for Law Professors at George Mason University Antonin Scalia Law School in Arlington, Virginia.